waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 inside the brackets `[ ]` indicate:

 * `C` - Node is equipped with chemical sensors.
-* `A` - Node is equipped with an Alphasense OPN-N2 air quality sensor.
+* `A` - Node is equipped with Alphasense OPN-N2 air quality sensor.
+* `P` - Node is equipped with Plantower PMS7003 air quality sensor.

 ### Sensor Metadata

 The sensor metadata provides additional information about each of the sensors published by the project.
 This file is a CSV with the following fields:

+* `ontology` - Sensor name.
+* `subsystem` - Subsystem containing sensor.
 * `sensor` - Sensor name.
 * `parameter` - Sensor parameter.
 * `unit` - Physical units of sensor value.